-We are the Mark and Sue Steele and together with our son, Gus we run Patou Alpacas from our home in Ridge, near Tisbury in South Wiltshire.
+We are Mark and Sue Steele and together with our son, Gus we run Patou Alpacas from our home Budleigh House Farm, which is on the edge of the Blackdown Hills close to Taunton, Wellington and junction 26 of the M5 in Somerset..

 Getting alpacas was the start of a journey that would lead to running Patou Alpacas as a business after I retired in 2013.